Walking An Excited Dog

 Five things to do when your dog gets overexcited before a walk.

 [Updated January 28, 2019]

 You contemplate taking your dog for a walk with mixed emotions.
 You love the idea of going for a companionable stroll through the neighborhood together, but it’s a major hassle to get out the door.
 When you pick up his leash he becomes the Tasmanian Devil – body slamming you, racing around the foyer, and bouncing off the plate glass door with such intensity you’re afraid he’ll crash right through it.
 Here are five suggestions for turning this potential disaster into the enjoyable outing you dream of.

-1. Exercise first.
-Spend 15-20 minutes tossing a ball for your dog in the backyard, playing “Run upstairs to get a treat from the Manners Minder,” or providing intense mental exercise with a heavy duty shaping session (see “The Shape of Things to Come,” Whole Dog Journal March 2006).
+Spend 15-20 minutes tossing a ball for your dog in the backyard, playing “Run upstairs to get a treat from the Manners Minder,” or providing intense mental exercise with a heavy duty shaping session (see “Fun Dog Training Techniques Using Shaping!,” March 2006).
 You’ll take the edge off his excitement, reduce his energy level, and make leashing-up and walking more relaxed and enjoyable for both of you.

-Pat Miller, CPDT, is Whole Dog Journal’s Training Editor.
-See “Resources” on page 24 for more information.
+Pat Miller, CBCC-KA, CPDT-KA, is Whole Dog Journal’s Training Editor.